 - Travelling expenses: Subject to fulfillment of similar conditions of motor vehicle expenses you can deduct travel expenses such as food, beverage and lodging.
-To be able to claim deduction of costs of food and beverage you have to stay away of municipality of your regular employment location for at least 12 consecutive hours.
+To be able to claim the deduction of costs of food and beverage you have to stay away of the municipality of your regular employment location for at least 12 consecutive hours.
 You can deduct only 50% of food and beverage costs.
 However, there is an exception to this rule for transportation employees.

 - Supplies: Subject to fulfillment of all conditions you can deduct costs of supplies such as stationery, stamps, ink, cartridge, maps and directories.
-These conditions include (a) you had to pay for supplies, (b) you used supplies for work purpose only, (c) you did not get reimbursement of such expenses from your employer, and (d) you have a copy of CRA Form T2200 Declaration of Conditions of Employment completed and signed by your employer.
+These conditions include (a) you had to pay for supplies, (b) you used supplies for work purposes only, (c) you did not get reimbursement of such expenses from your employer, and (d) you have a copy of CRA Form T2200 Declaration of Conditions of Employment completed and signed by your employer.
 Deduction of following expenses also have to meet similar conditions as stated above:

 - Computers, cell phone and other equipment: Cost of airtime expenses for your cell phone used to earn employment income is deductible.
-You cannot deduct cost of buying or lease of computer and other equipment including capital cost allowance and interest on borrowed funds thereof.
+You cannot deduct the cost of buying or lease of computer and other equipment including capital cost allowance and interest on borrowed funds thereof.

 - Special clothing and tools: If you have to wear special clothing for work you cannot deduct such expense.
-Also cost of any tools considered as equipment is not deductible.
+Also, cost of any tools considered as equipment is not deductible.
 However, there is an exception to this rule for tradespersons.

 - Salaries to assistant: Subject to fulfillment of similar conditions stated above, you can deduct salaries paid to assistants to perform and earn employment income.
 However, you have to comply with rules for payroll deductions, remittance and reporting requirements.

 - Work-space-in-the-home expense: Subject to fulfillment of similar conditions stated above, you can deduct proportionate costs such as electricity, heating and maintenance.
-If your office space in in the rented house you can deduct proportionate cost of rent and utilities.
-To be able to claim such deductions your office space in the home must be used to meet customers and others on regular basis and you have to work more than 50% of time for the purpose of earning employment income.
+If your office space in the rented house you can deduct the proportionate cost of rent and utilities.
+To be able to claim such deductions your office space in the home must be used to meet customers and others on regular basis and you have to work more than 50% of the time for the purpose of earning employment income.